ammkrn/nanoda/README.md

 ---

 Nanoda is a type checker for the Lean theorem prover, specifically its [export format](https://github.com/leanprover/lean/blob/master/doc/export_format.md).
 It includes a pretty printer and a command line interface.

-It was written with primarily as a learning exercise, and I would eventually like to be able to tie it to something like a markdown book that explores that ties the implementation to the math/theory parts of dependent type theory.
-I got a pretty good handle on the former in working on this, but the latter it still largely a mystery to me, so if you're an expert and are interested in doing something, hit me up.
+### Future plans

+This was written mostly just to try and learn more about dependent type theory and math in general, so I would like to continue expanding it with features that make it more informative/educational in the hopes that other people will find it helpful.

++ In the short term, I want to add the ability to isolate/print components of definitions to the pretty printer interface, IE if you want to see specifically the motive and minor premises for a type, you get just that information from the command line instead of looking through the source code and debug printing it.
+I would also like to add highlighting/bracket coloring to the pretty printer output.

++ Also short term, I'll be looking into whether or not the ability to visualize expression graphs with graphviz is actually helpful or not.
+It's pretty easy to do, but most of the expressions are so large that it might not be very helpful.

++ In the mid-long term, I'd like to add a time-travelling debugger style interface that allows users to walk forward and backward through the steps of type inference and unification one at a time with an annotation that explains what each step is doing.
+I'm still thinking about the best way to go about this part.

++ I would really like to be able to either add sections to the doc comments, or make a separate markdown book that ties portions of the implementation to more information about their basis in math and dependent type theory, or annotations that just say "this implementation is essentially axiomatic, it does what it does because it needs to, the end".
+This is (IMO) the hardest/experts only part that will (if it happens) likely come from outside sources who know more about this than I do.

+### Rest

+If you'd like to contribute, have ideas for features or documentation, or want to tell me I have no idea what I'm doing and call me names, feel free to contact me.

 ---